-If items have been processed prior to submission to the RISCL, package those items to prevent smudging of the latent prints or possible breakage.
-When using the Prelog Web Portal, a notation should be made indicating which items have been processed prior to submission and which processing methods were used.
+If items have been processed before submission to the RISCL, package those items to prevent smudging of the latent prints or possible breakage.
+When using the Prelog Web Portal, a notation should be made indicating which items have been processed before submission and which processing methods were used.
 In addition, a notation should be placed on the evidence packages(s) indicating prior processing.